canonical/k8s-snap/docs/src/charm/howto/upgrade-patch.md

 It is recommended that you keep your Kubernetes deployment updated to the latest available stable version.
 You should also update the other applications which make up Kubernetes.
-Keeping up to date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.
+Keeping up-to-date ensures you have the latest bug-fixes and security patches for smooth operation of your cluster.

 New minor versions of Kubernetes are set to release three